miquelmb/ironhack-final-vue.js-project/README.md

 ### 23nd August

 - Fetching user details from & to Supabase
-- Getting to work create task funcionality and uploading data to the task table at Supabase
+- Getting to work create task functionality and uploading data to the task table at Supabase

 ### 24th August

-- Continue getting to work create task funcionality and uploading data to the task table at Supabase
+- Continue getting to work create task functionality and uploading data to the task table at Supabase
 - Create cards for each task added, getting all the information that the user added at Supabase.
-- Create edit button, mark as done/undone button and delete button, and its funtionallity.
+- Create edit button, mark as done/undone button and delete button, and its funtionality.

 ### 25th August

-- Making all the desing with Tailwind CSS.
+- Making all the design with Tailwind CSS.
-- Deploy to vercel.
+- Deploy to Vercel.
 Adjusting fonts (in Vercel all text was looking bigger than with the VSC live developement)

 ### 26th August